Check out these three new changes that have either been recently implemented or are coming soon to your AdWords accounts:

 Change #3 – Ads Added by AdWords

 It’s all about automation in Google’s new pilot program “Ads Added by AdWords”.
-While it’s still in the early stages, the program basically creates variations of your ad for you to help optimize headlines and messaging with the ultimate goal of potentially improving your campaign performance.
+While it’s still in the early stages, the program basically creates variations of your ad.
+This is to help optimize headlines and messaging with the ultimate goal of potentially improving your campaign performance.
 According to Google, “Adding more ads to the affected ad groups can improve these ad groups’ performance by 5-15%”.
-These ads are created based on pieces and parts of your existing ads, including headlines, keywords, and information on your landing page.
-The ads are set to run indefinitely, but Google suggests that you take some time to review them, and of course, don’t pause your existing ads.
+The ad creation bases itself on pieces and parts of your existing ads, including headlines, keywords, and information on your landing page.
+The ads run indefinitely.
+However, Google suggests that you take some time to review them, and of course, don’t pause your existing ads.
 We will certainly be keeping an eye out on this program to see the results of the pilot and how Google will move forward as they roll out Ads Added by AdWords on a broader scale.

-Want to learn more about how these changes will impact your business and how you should adjust your SEM to accommodate?
+Want to learn more about how these changes will impact your business?
+Or about how you should adjust your SEM to accommodate?
 Contact MassLive Media, and let’s chat!